What are the signs of pregnancy?

-Every pregnancy is different so if you don't have any of these early signs, don't worry.
-If you notice one or more of these symptoms, take a pregnancy test.
+Every pregnancy is different so if you don't have any of these early signs or symptoms of pregnancy, don't worry.
+If you notice one or more of these pregnancy signs, take a pregnancy test.

 Your period is late

-This is a classic sign of pregnancy.
+A late period is the earliest sign of pregnancy.
 If your period is late, take a pregnancy test to check whether you are pregnant.

 You can keep track of your period by marking the days in a calendar or by using an app.